Scream (Michael Jackson and Janet Jackson song): Impact and legacy

-After its release, "Scream" debuted at #5 on the Billboard Hot 100 chart.
-It became the first song in history to enter the Billboard Hot 100 chart from the Top 5 and broke a historical record.
+Upon its release, "Scream" debuted at number 5 on the Billboard Hot 100 chart, becoming the first song to enter the chart within the top 5.
+The previous record for highest debut was held by the Beatles' "Let It Be", which entered the chart at number 6 in March 1970.

 In 1995, Scream gained 11 MTV Video Music Award nominations—more than any other music video—including Best Video of the Year and won Best Dance Video, Best Choreography, and Best Art Direction.
 In reaction, Jackson stated that he was "very honored", explaining that he had worked "very hard" and was "very happy" with the reception up to that point.
 It was also given a Billboard Music Award for best Pop/Rock video.
 A year later, it won a Grammy for Best Music Video, Short Form; shortly afterward Guinness World Records listed it as the most expensive music video ever made at a cost of $7 million, although this was later refuted by the director.
 In 2001, VH1 placed "Scream" at number nine on their list of the 100 greatest music videos.

 Despite being known as Scary Movie throughout its production, the 1996 film Scream, directed by Wes Craven, changed its name to Scream after Harvey Weinstein heard Jackson's song on the radio.